 Rev. Nikkeya serves as an Associate Pastor at Christ the King Lutheran Church and a mission developer with the North Carolina Synod of the Evangelical Lutheran Church of America.
 She also serves as an ELCA Life and Grief Coach.
 She is a writer, creative arts practitioner, social-justice minded, dreamer, wonderer, questioner, analyzer, deep thinker, and deep laugher.
 She graduated with her BA from Carleton College and MA from Northern Illinois University both specializing in Media Theory and her MDiv. from Pacific Lutheran Theological Seminary where she specialized in Mission Development, Environmental and Racial Justice, and Womanist Theology.
 Her passions include helping people envision their dreams, putting together creative rituals, writing liturgy, talking about God in unexpected ways, and helping people realize how connected they are to the divine.

-elba morales is a proud child of immigrants from Mexico and El Salvador.
-They hold a BA in Biblical Studies from Patten University (Oakland, CA) and a MA in Systemic and Philosophical Theology from the Graduate Theological Union (Berkeley, CA).
+Belén holds a Bachelor of Arts in Biblical Studies from Patten University (Oakland, CA) and a Master of Arts in Systematic and Philosophical Theology from the Graduate Theological Union (Berkeley, CA).
 Their research focused on the intersection between theology, race, gender, and sexuality.
+Belén brings a similar intersectional lens to non-profit work, where she advocates for access to resources and uplifts the voices of those at the margins.

 Advisory Board